exgin/One-Stop-Shop-Skate-Spot/README.md

 ## Features

-- Starting out skate tricks for beginners.
+- Lists starting skate tricks for beginners.
-- View up to 7 skateboarding parks near your location.
+- Able to view up to 7 skateboarding parks near your location.
 - See professional skateboarding teams & view more details about that specific team.

 ## Tools Used